Senegalese President Sall postpones presidential vote | Politics

 Senegalese President Sall postpones presidential vote

-"These troubled conditions could seriously undermine the credibility of the ballot by sowing the seeds of pre- and post-electoral disputes," Sall said in his address.
-He did not set a new date for the vote, but said there would be a national dialogue to ensure the election would be free, fair and transparent.

-President Macky Sall on Saturday postponed Senegal's planned Feb.
-25 presidential election, announcing in a televised address to the nation that he had cancelled the relevant electoral law due to electoral disputes he warned could fuel unrest.
-With little more than three weeks to go before the vote, the unprecedented step of delaying the poll, to an unspecified date, pitches Senegal into uncharted constitutional waters that some opposition and civil society groups warn could destabilise the country.

-Sall's decision follows the constitutional council's January decision to exclude some prominent contenders

 The capital Dakar appeared calm after Sall's announcement with no immediate sign of people taking to the streets in protest.
+The F24 platform, a large group of civil society organisations behind past demonstrations, said in a statement it would hold an emergency meeting to decide how to respond to the "institutional coup d'etat that is taking shape."
+BALLOT BOX What happens next is unclear.

+President Macky Sall postponed Senegal's planned Feb.
+25 presidential election, announcing in a televised address to the nation on Saturday that he had cancelled the relevant law due to electoral issues he warned would fuel disputes.
+With little more than three weeks to go before the vote, the unprecedented step of delaying the poll, to an unspecified date, pitches Senegal into uncharted constitutional waters that some opposition and civil society groups said amounted to an "institutional coup."

+One opposition coalition has already vowed to challenge the move in the courts, raising the prospect of a protracted legal battle that could further muddy the democratic outlook.
+Sall's decision follows the constitutional council's January decision to exclude some prominent contenders from the electoral list, which has fanned discontent about the election process.

+The F24 platform, a large group of civil society organisations behind past demonstrations, said in a statement it would hold an emergency meeting to decide how to respond to the "institutional coup d'etat that is taking shape."
 BALLOT BOX

 What happens next is unclear.
-Senegal has never delayed a presidential vote.
+Senegal has never before delayed a presidential vote.
 Its four largely peaceful transitions of power via the ballot box since independence from France in 1960 have built up its reputation for stability.
-Earlier on Saturday, the coalition of opposition candidate Khalifa Sall warned that delaying the vote would undermine the legitimacy of the election and amount to an "institutional coup d'etat".

-The opposition Senegalese Democratic Party (PDS), whose candidate Karim Wade was among those excluded from running, had formally requested a postponement
+Ndiack Fall, law professor at Dakar's Cheikh Anta Diop University, told Reuters that, according to the constitution, Sall's mandate ends on April 2 after which the president of parliament should be in charge if the election has still not been held.

+Opposition candidate Khalifa Sall - no relation to Macky Sall - said he would refuse to recognise Sall as president after April 2 and promised to mount a legal challenge against what he also called an institutional coup.
+"Today we feel pain and sadness for our country and our democracy," he said at a press conference.

 There was no immediate response to Sall's decision from Sonko's now-dissolved PASTEF party, whose supporters have regularly taken to the streets in recent years to protest alleged attempts by the authorities to sideline the opposition.
 The presidency and government deny this.
 "Now that (the postponement) has been confirmed, this will likely relapse the country into a political uncertainty and revive civil unrest threats," said West Africa political analyst Wendyam Herve Lankoande.

-The influential League of Imams and Preachers of Senegal also warned that postponing the vote would be "fraught with risks".
-"As Senegal is stable in all respects and on track for elections, the wisest decision for the head of state would be to do everything possible to ensure that free and transparent elections are held," it said.

-Senegalese voters are due to choose a successor to President Sall.
-For the first time in Senegal's history, the incumbent is not on the ballot.
-His handpicked successor, Prime Minister Amadou Ba, is among 20 candidates cleared to run.
-(Additional reporting by Portia Crowe, Bate Felix, Cooper Inveen, Zohra Bensemra Writing by Alessandra Prentice Editing by Mark Potter, Frances Kerry and Giles Elgood)
+Senegalese voters were meant to choose a successor to President Sall.
+For the first time in Senegal's history, the incumbent was not on the ballot.
+His handpicked successor, Prime Minister Amadou Ba, was among 20 candidates cleared to run.
+(Additional reporting by Portia Crowe, Bate Felix, Cooper Inveen, Zohra Bensemra; Writing by Alessandra Prentice; Editing by Giles Elgood and David Holmes)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)